-5.113 Because children rarely report an assault immediately,697 the recent complaint principle will rarely allow evidence to be given of a prior consistent statement made by a child, to support the child's credibility.
+5.113 Because children rarely report an assault immediately, the recent complaint principle will rarely allow evidence to be given of a prior consistent statement made by a child, to support the child's credibility.

-admitted in evidence, the court should consider whether 'having regard to the circumstances surrounding the complaint, including the time which has elapsed since the alleged commission of the offence, the complaint is capable of supporting the credibility of the witness.'
-In that case evidence of a statement made by a young girl one week after the alleged events occurred was admitted to support her credibility.
+a statement made by a young girl one week after the alleged events occurred was admitted to support her credibility.
 See also R v M (2000) 109 A Crim R 530

-- 695 The Queen v Jack Ronald Knigge (2003) . - National Child Sexual Assault Reform Committee, above n 676, 4.2.2. - 697 See para 5.97.
+The Queen v Jack Ronald Knigge (2003).

+National Child Sexual Assault Reform Committee, above n 676, 4.2.2.

-A detailed review of the psychological literature shows that the typical pattern of disclosure for sexually abused children is in the order of months or years after the abuse, and that this response is not, as assumed by judges for hundreds of years, evidence of fabrication, but rather, evidence of the trauma experienced by the sexually abused child.698
+A detailed review of the psychological literature shows that the typical pattern of disclosure for sexually abused children is in the order of months or years after the abuse, and that this response is not, as assumed by judges for hundreds of years, evidence of fabrication, but rather, evidence of the trauma experienced by the sexually abused child.
+698